Filter Options

 1. Universe Narrowing

-2. Regime Confirmation
+2. Price and Volume Confirmation

 3. Entry and Invalidation